-The Board of Directors is responsible for the overall strategic direction, supervision and control of QNB, through the review and approval of major strategic initiatives, policies and objectives.
+The Board of Directors is responsible for the overall strategic direction, supervision and control of QNB through the review and approval of major strategic initiatives, policies and objectives.
 The Board of Directors sets the standard for a sound corporate governance framework for the entire QNB Group.
 The Board of Directors has delegated responsibility for overall executive management to QNB's experienced Executive Management team under the leadership of the Group Chief Executive Officer.

-The Board of Directors reviews and approves all of QNB's credit and investment policies through agreed upon limits and risk parameters.
-The Board of Directors meets regularly, at least six times a year, and reviews and approves the Annual Budget, Business Plans, and all capital expenditure.
+The Board of Directors reviews and approves all of QNB's credit and investment policies through agreed-upon limits and risk parameters.
+The Board of Directors meets regularly, at least six times a year, and reviews and approves QNB's annual budget, business plans and all capital expenditure.
 It is also the Board's responsibility to ensure the implementation of a framework of control covering Internal Audit, Compliance, Risk Management (credit risk, liquidity risk, market risk and operational risk) and Financial Control.
 See "Risk Management and Compliance".

-Assisting the Board of Directors in carrying out its duties and responsibilities are three sub-committees that report directly to it.
-These are the Group Executive Committee, the Group Audit and Compliance Committee and the Group Policies, Governance, Development and Remuneration Committee.
+Assisting the Board of Directors in carrying out its duties and responsibilities are four sub-committees that report directly to it.
+These are the Group Board Executive Committee, the Group Board Risk Committee, the GBACC and the Group Board Nomination, Remuneration, Governance and Policies Committee.